miatoszs/Rumble-Live-Alert-DiscordBot/README.md

+   This Discord bot is designed to notify a specific channel when a Rumble livestream goes live.
+Here’s a breakdown of its functionality:

 To install the required packages, you'll need to have `discord.py` and any other dependencies for your bot.
 Here’s a command to set up a virtual environment, install `discord.py`, and any additional Python packages you may need.

 1. **Clone the repo**: